Doc999tor/Excel-to-Html-Grid/README.md

 * edit the settings object in `main.js`
 * click on "Add row" button
+* you can add a bunch of rows by entering desired number for rows you want to add and clicking on "Add rows" button

 `Index.html` file has a form so you can send the data from the grid to `server.php`, it will generate SQL `INSERT` query for all the grid.